EMAIL ACCOUNTS

 INSTALLING OUTLOOK ON A PC OR MAC

-Staff, faculty, and credit students enrolled in the current semester may download and install Office Pro Plus by logging in to https://my.sfcc.edu and clicking on the Office 365 link from the menu on the left.
+Staff, faculty, and credit students enrolled in the current semester may download and install Office Pro Plus by logging in to https://my.sfcc.edu and clicking on the Office 365 link from the applications section in the middle of the page.
 In the upper right of the Office 365 page click on Install Office.
 Follow the instructions to download the software to your device.

 INSTALLING OUTLOOK ON ANDROID OR IOS DEVICES